 These are included as suggestions to help you get started.
 Please do not feel limited by them.
 Your experiment should be interesting to you and your instructor and not trivial.

-- Plant aleopathy - many desert plants exude chemicals that inhibit the growth of other plants underneath them.
+- Plant allelopathy - many desert plants exude chemicals that inhibit the growth of other plants underneath them.
 This is an adaptive response to lack of water.
-Does this aleopathic chemical also affect the numbers and types of microorganisms in the soil underneath them?
+Does this allelopathic chemical also affect the numbers and types of microorganisms in the soil underneath them?